 It’s hard to believe but Yorkville started off as an independent village and was officially named Yorkville Bloor.
 In an age of horse-drawn carriages, this part of Toronto was considered to be in the fringes of the city.
 While most of the commerce happened closer to the waterfront in the 1800’s, influential citizens opted to live in their Victorian homes “uptown” and soon a new form of transit was formed with carriages to allow for commuting into the city.

 The historic village has certainly evolved over the past few century and continues to do so.
 As you walk through the neighbourhood, you’ll start noticing the fascinating juxtaposition of the old with the new.
-Urban development is ever-so present and

 Must Visit Places in Yorkville